railwayapp/docs/src/docs/guides/phoenix-distillery.md

 ---
-title: Deploy a Phoenix App
+title: Deploy a Phoenix App with Distillery
 ---

 [Phoenix](https://phoenixframework.org) is popular Elixir framework designed for building scalable, maintainable, and high-performance web applications.
 It is known for its ability to handle real-time features efficiently, like WebSockets, while leveraging Elixir's concurrency model, which is built on the Erlang Virtual Machine (BEAM).

+In this guide, you'll learn how to deploy Phoenix apps with [Distillery](https://hexdocs.pm/distillery/home.html) to Railway.

-## Create a Phoenix App
+## Create a Phoenix App with Distillery

-**Note:** If you already have a Phoenix app locally or on GitHub, you can skip this step and go straight to the [Deploy Phoenix App on Railway](#deploy-phoenix-app-on-railway).
+**Note:** If you already have a Phoenix app locally or on GitHub, you can skip this step and go straight to the [Deploy Phoenix App with Distillery to Railway](#deploy-phoenix-app-on-railway).

 To create a new Phoenix app, ensure that you have [Elixir](https://elixir-lang.org/install.html) and [Hex package manager](https://hexdocs.pm/phoenix/installation.html) installed on your machine.
 Once everything is set up, run the following command in your terminal to install the Phoenix application generator: